libmapper/libmapper/doc/tutorials/tutorial_c.md

 however the normal use of this signal is as a _destination_ for control data streams so it should be defined as an `input` signal.
-Note that this distinction is to help with GUI organization and user-understanding – _libmpr_ enables connections from input signals and to output signals if desired.
+Note that this distinction is to help with GUI organization and user-understanding – _libmapper_ enables connections from input signals and to output signals if desired.

 ### Creating a signal